 Forming the Silhouette

 - Corset: Shaping the body into the fashionable form was done by means of whalebone sticks or steel.
 The corset not only pulled in the waist, it supported the bust (no bras back then).
-The corset changed over the decades.
-Focus was on the hourglass figure.
+The corset changed over the decades, but for most of the Victorian era, the focus was on the hourglass figure.
 By the end of the 1860s corsets stopped a few inches below the waist.
-By the 1890s, corsets were long and extended over the hips, dipping low in the front and the back.
-The health corset was introduced to combat the problems caused by tight lacing.
-They were more flexible.
+By the 1890s, they were long and extended over the hips, dipping low in the front and the back.

-- Crinoline: Once hoop crinoline was developed in the mid 1850s, they became the norm under women’s dresses.
+- Crinoline: Once hoop crinoline was developed in the mid 1850s, they became the norm under women’s dresses for about a decade.
 It was flexible, lightweight (compared to multiple layers of petticoats), and created the desired bell-shaped skirt.
 It took a lot of the weight out of dressing

 - Bustle or Tournure: Crinolines evolved into bustles when emphasis moved to the rear of the skirt.
-Bustles varied from a bag filled with horsehair that was tied around the waist (1870s) to steel or whalebone cages (1880s).
+Bustles varied from a bag filled with horsehair that was tied around the waist (1870s) to steel or whalebone cages (1880s) as below.

 - Camisole/Corset Cover: a white, short, shirt-like garment worn over the corset to protect expensive outer garments from perspiration and oils.